Famous British People

 There are not too many books about life in Nazi Germany written from the perspective of an ordinary German.

-Recent books such as 'Hitler's Willing Executioners' expressed the extent of collaboration between ordinary German citizens and the the Nazi agenda.
+Recent books such as 'Hitler's Willing Executioners' expressed the extent of collaboration between ordinary German citizens and the Nazi agenda.

 Mrs Mahoney's Secret War is a fascinating glimpse into life in Nazi Germany - from the perspective of a German who dislike the Nazi regime.